Friday, 26 April 2013

 The flowers develop inside a large green bud which is called 'The Spathe' which keep both male and female flowers.
 (A 'Spathe' is a large leaf that enclose the flower to keep certain plants such as palms, arums, and dayflowers.)

-The bud splits open as the flowers are growing, the several branch have hundreds of tiny male flowers which look like lilies and few female flowers which look like small coconuts.
+The bud splits open as the flowers grow, the several branches inside have hundreds of tiny male flowers which look like lilies and few female flowers which look like small coconuts.

 Thursday, 18 August 2011